-Let’s dive into why you might want to start a coaching business and types of coaching businesses.
+Let’s dive into why you might want to start a coaching business and the types of coaching businesses.
 Then, we’ll discuss ways you can coach and how to get your coaching business off the ground and running in no time.

 Why start a coaching business?

-Everyone has their own reasons for wanting to start a coaching business.
-Some people start one as a side hustle, while others quit their 9 to 5 and dive right into being an entrepreneur.
 These are the top three reasons why most people decide to start a coaching business.
 If any or all of these resonate with you, starting a coaching business might be the right next step.

 1. You want flexibility

 Do you feel trapped in your 9-5 job?
 Do you wish you had more time to pursue other passions?
 Do you wish you could work with clients you actually like?
 Are you a working mom who wishes she could spend more time with her kids?
 All of these are reasons why you might want to start a coaching business.

 Owning your own coaching business can be demanding, but it offers flexibility a traditional job cannot compete with.
 You can choose your hours, your clients, and what days you work.
 You might even love it so much that you spend more hours working on your coaching business than your 9-5!
 Whatever the case, work certainly feels different when you are the one in control and making the choices.

 Sometimes, it comes down to finances.
 Are you looking for a new career with endless upside potential?
 A coaching business, if you put in the work to make it grow, offers just that.